reidschroder/reidschroder/README.md

 **Personal Stuff:**

 - :movie_camera: I'm a video producer turned coder, so problem solving is my specialty.
-- People are difficult, code is straight forward.
+- People can be difficult, code is straight forward.
 Now instead of solving other people's problems for them, I solve problems on the internet.
 - 🚀 I’m currently learning HTML, CSS, JavaScript, & Bootstrap.
 - I graduated from the University of Cincinnati with a degree in Electronic Media.